FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

     and false at high loads.

     MLRsearch can incorporate multiple different conditions,
-    as long as there is total ligical ordering between them (e.g. if a condition for a target loss ratio is not satisfied, it is also not satisfied for any other codition which uses larger target loss ratio).
+    as long as there is total logical ordering between them (e.g. if a condition for a target loss ratio is not satisfied, it is also not satisfied for any other condition which uses larger target loss ratio).

     TODO: How to call a "load associated with this particular condition"?
 {:/comment}

 {::comment}

-    TODO: Not sure if this subsection is needed an where.
+    TODO: Not sure if this subsection is needed anywhere.

     ## Simple bisection

-    There is one obvious and simple search algorithm which conforms to throughput search requirements: simple bijection.
+    There is one obvious and simple search algorithm which conforms to throughput search requirements: simple bisection.

     Input: target precision, in frames per second.